learnk8s/learnk8s.io/_blog/why-kube/index.md

 Most of the services are deployed to virtual machines such as Amazon EC2, Digital Ocean Droplets or Azure Virtual Machines.

-Each virtual machine comes with an operating system that consumes part of the memory and CPU allocated to it.
+Each virtual machine comes with an operating system that consumes part of the memory and CPU resources allocated to it.

 When you create a 1GB of memory and 1 vCPU droplet on Digital Ocean, you end up using 700MB in memory and 0.8 vCPU after you remove the overhead of the operating system.